aultt/Azure-Terraform-LabinaBox/README.md

 Level 4 completes the landing zones by again switching to Level 4 directory and running terraform init followed by terraform apply.
 Once complete the infrastructure for your demo/lab environment is now built.
 All passwords provided are stored into the private keyvaults which were deployed for future reference.

+## OnPrem Configuration
+For the hybrid scenario you will either be leveraging an onprem vpn device or an azure simulated onprem environment.
+In either case you will need to configure the vpns on this side manually.
+There will be one for each region.
+When you create your local network gateways for each region you will need to provide all the address spaces for all corresponding vnets in the region you are configuring.
+Therefore, for region A it will be the following 10.1.0.0/16, 10.3.0.0/16, 10.5.0.0/16, and 10.7.0.0/16.
+For region B it will be the following 10.2.0.0/16, 10.4.0.0/16, 10.6.0.0/16 and 10.8.0.0/16.

+## Tearing down the environment
+As needed the environment can be easily destroyed.
+If you are leaving your on-prem environment up the first thing you will want to do is go to azure automation account.
+On the left click State Configuration(DSC).
+Select each domain conntroller on the right one at a time.
+After selecting click unregister.
+This will prevent DSC from reappling the configuration.
+Once complete login to each of the domain controllers created in Landing Zone 3.
+After logging on remove the Active Directory Domain Services role.
+Selecting it will throw validation results stating you need to demote the domain controller.
+Click on the demote this domain controller and continue through the prompts.
+This will need to be completed on each domain controller.
+Once complete I recommend validating they were successfully removed by looking at Active Directory Users and Computers on the on-prem machine.
+You may not leverage terraform to destroy each of the individual zones.
+From the terminal window change directory to the Level 4 and run terraform destroy.
+Terraform will walk through and remove all the components deployed.
+Once complete change directory to the next zone and repeat until you have destroyed all zones.
+At this point you are ready to redeploy then next time you need to test/validate.